FCollinge/pokemon-browser/README.md

 I have two big elements to the website: the API and the figma design.
 Having used APIs before I imagine it won't be too much work so I will focus on figma first.
 I start with the pokemon detail page - loading state, as it seems to be the most empty.

 Having understood that figma is really just a top-down classifier for the design, I find that I just need to copy all the specs and write them up.
 I start by doing the design of the whole page followed by the four elements.

+That was quite easy, I guess I can probably fly through the rest of this page.

+That was considerably more difficult.
+I failed to get the spinner to work.
+Will get back to it later.